sp2816/bob-ai-hackathon-codecrafters/README.md

 ## 🎯 Problem Statement

-> In 2–3 sentences: What problem does your project solve?
+What problem does your project solve?
 Who experiences this problem?

 Military organisations cannot always accurately determine whether aircraft, vehicles, and critical equipment are mission-ready.
 Valuable HUMS sensor data